cmndcntrlcyber/btpi-cti/docs/user-guide.md

 5. Use GRR to collect evidence from affected endpoints
 6. Create and assign tasks to team members
 7. Document findings and actions in the case
-8. Share threat intelligence with MISP if appropriate
+8. Document and share threat intelligence internally
 9. Close the case when resolved

 ### Threat Hunting Workflow